 Dstl is an Easy Access IP organisation.
 Easy Access institutions promote new ways of sharing IP to make it easier for researchers and industry to work together.
 You can read guidance for organisations on how to find out about and access Dstl-owned intellectual property available under the Easy Access IP scheme.

 Dstl operates a number of PhD programmes.
 Dstl welcomes applications to PhD level research calls from UK institutions with leading academics, research groups or research centres.

 Dstl works closely with Innovate UK (the new name for the Technology Strategy Board), the UK’s innovation agency, whose goal is to accelerate economic growth by supporting business-led innovation.
 Dstl and Innovate UK collaborate on technologies where there is potential for ‘dual-use’ innovation (ie where the technology could be applied to both defence and civil market sectors) and jointly fund competitive research calls in areas of specific interest – usually through Innovate UK’s competitions process.
 Find out more about competitions managed by Innovate UK.

 Dstl’s supplier eBulletin: inSIGHT

 inSIGHT is a regular defence, science and technology eBulletin written for Dstl’s external suppliers.
-It covers the latest science and technology news and events, developments in Dstl’s programmes and project portfolios, information about new and existing contracts and case studies.
+It covers the latest science and technology news and events, developments in Dstl’s programmes, information about new and existing contracts and case studies.